mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 ##### 22:20

 [Buddhism](glossary#buddhism), particularly Zen, is always emphasizing that point.
 Finally, where is the [Buddha](glossary#buddha)?
 How to throw yourself into the Buddha’s house?
 Buddha is not something *else* apart from us.
 But if you think of Buddha as something particular, at that time Buddha is something you handle as [ontology](glossary#ontology).
-So [at that time] you always have to ask, "What is the Buddha?" – you don’t *do*.
-[It’s the same] even though we don’t use a particular term [like “Buddha”] – well, "original nature or existence".
+So [at that time] you always have to ask, “What is the Buddha?” – you don’t *do*.
+[It’s the same] even though we don’t use a particular term [like “Buddha”] – well, “original nature or existence”.
 What is the original nature of existence?
 We don’t know.
 What is the truth?
 Always the question comes up.

 But this is not the main point which [Buddhism](glossary#buddhism) emphasizes.
-Our main purpose is, Buddha is, "How can you throw away Buddha?"
+Our main purpose is, Buddha is, “How can you throw away Buddha?”
 That is the point at which you have to communicate with Buddha.
 How?
 That is: release, and forget yourself; throw yourself into the bar.
 At that time, there is completely Buddha’s world at the bar.
 That is called gymnastics: performance of gymnastics, becoming one.
 All things become one in gymnastics.

 ##### 24:16

-That’s why [Engo Zen Master](glossary#engo-kokugon) and [Dogen](glossary#dogen) used the term "vehicle", [dharma vehicle](glossary#dharma-vehicle).
+That’s why [Engo Zen Master](glossary#engo-kokugon) and [Dogen](glossary#dogen) used the term “vehicle”, [dharma vehicle](glossary#dharma-vehicle).
 Vehicle is not something your intellectual sense should be on; vehicle is that which you yourself must be on, working in peace and harmony with the passengers.
 That is the vehicle.

 So, where is the vehicle?
 That vehicle means [Buddha](glossary#buddha), Buddha’s world, in which the subject and the object work perfectly in peace and harmony.
 You and the bar and gymnastics are all working dynamically; that is what is called vehicle.